Geography

 Y3 |

-Term 1 Stone Age – Iron Age
+Term 1 Stone Age – Iron Age Cross Curricular: History British Value: Mutual respect |

-Geographical enquiry To use sources of information.
+Geographical enquiry: To use sources of information.
 (NF books, stories, atlases, pictures/photos and internet) To analyse evidence and begin to draw conclusions (e.g. make comparisons between two locations using photos/ pictures, temperatures in different locations.) |

-Human and physical geography Understand the earth's key physical and human process and how these have changed over time Skara Brae Place knowledge Discuss settlements - Neolithic settlement
+Human and physical geography Understand the earth's key physical and human process and how these have changed over time Skara Brae Place knowledge Discuss settlements - Neolithic settlement Locational knowledge The impact humans have on the planet (farming community)

 |